Durga: Attributes and iconography

 Archeological discoveries suggest that these iconographic features of Durga became common throughout India by about the 4th century CE, states David Kinsley – a professor of religious studies specialising on Hindu goddesses.
+In the north wall of a granite cave in Mamallapuram, Tamil Nadu there is a large relief of Durga slaying Mahisasura, carved around 630–674 CE.

 Durga iconography in some temples appears as part of Mahavidyas or Saptamatrkas (seven mothers considered forms of Durga).
 Her icons in major Hindu temples such as in Varanasi include relief artworks that show scenes from the Devi Mahatmya.

-In Vaishnavism, Durga and her mount of a lion, is considered one of the three aspects or forms of Goddess Lakshmi, the other two being Sri and Bhu, in place of Niladevi.
+In Vaishnavism, Durga and her mount of a lion, is considered one of the three aspects or forms of Lakshmi, the other two being Sri and Bhu, in place of Niladevi.
 According to professor Tracy Pintchman, "When the Lord Vishnu created the gunas of prakriti, there arose Lakshmi in her three forms, Sri, Bhu and Durga.
 Sri consisted of sattva, Bhu as rajas and Durga as tamas".

-Durga appears in Hindu mythology in numerous forms and names, but ultimately all these are different aspects and manifestations of one goddess.
+Durga appears in Hindu traditions in numerous forms and names, but ultimately all these are different aspects and manifestations of one goddess.
 She is imagined to be terrifying and destructive when she has to be, but benevolent and nurturing when she needs to be.
 While anthropomorphic icons of her, such as those showing her riding a lion and holding weapons, are common, the Hindu traditions use aniconic forms and geometric designs (yantra) to remember and revere what she symbolises.

 Worship and festivals

+Durga is worshipped in Hindu temples across India and Nepal by Shakta Hindus.